 Wrapped neatly with newspaper.

 Next comes the “hardier” vegetables.

 Wrapped all with newspaper sheets except for broccoli, with my diy beeswax wrap.
 Not sure if my observation is accurate, but the wrap somehow keeps my broccoli florets longer without turning yellowish.

 The only few items that I can’t get without plastic bag are the melon and pumkin wedges that the seller cuts up into smaller portions.
-I tend to choose smaller pumkins so that I can buy them whole, but this sharksfin melon is too big for my family’s consumption.
+I tend to choose smaller pumkins so that I can buy them whole, but the whole sharksfin melon is too big for my family’s consumption.
 Onions and tomatoes are bought without bags, and store outside the fridge in a basket with my garlic, ginger and potatoes.

-The eggs bought in an egg carton that I borrowed from the seller.
+The eggs bought in an egg carton that I “borrowed” from the seller.